-When appropriate, we engage with Northumbria Police's Community Engagement Officer to demonstrate our integrity in supporting those with protected characteristics from vulnerability to hate crime and extremism
+When appropriate, we engage with community partners to demonstrate our integrity in supporting those with protected characteristics from vulnerability to hate crime, sexual abuse or extremism.

 School council members are advocates for their peers, and we know from our meetings that the majority of pupils feel safe from all kinds of bullying.